Varun487/NandToTetrisCourse/README.md

 ## NandToTetrisCourse

-This repo has all the files pertaining to the course FromNandTotertris from coursera https://www.coursera.org/learn/build-a-computer
+This repo has all the files pertaining to the course FromNandTotertris from coursera:

+https://www.coursera.org/learn/build-a-computer